Meet Our Team

 crystal@artsconnectionnetwork.org

-With over a decade of experience in higher education, Sepúlveda has served on the faculty of several dance departments, including UC Riverside and La Universidad de Sagrado Corazón, where she developed curricula that examine dance as a tool for activism and collective liberation.
-In addition to her work in arts administration and education, Sepúlveda is an interdisciplinary artist whose site-responsive and performance-based practice explores counter-narratives of place and land.
-Her work has been presented nationally and internationally, including at the Whitney Museum of American Art, Los Angeles Municipal Art Gallery, Highways Performance Space, dança em foco Festival Internacional, and Centre Dürrenmatt, among others.
+Crystal Sepúlveda is an arts administrator, cultural producer, and community-centered programmer dedicated to fostering equitable and transformative arts initiatives.
+As Program Coordinator and Content Creator at Arts Connection – The Arts Council of San Bernardino County, she develops programs that support artists, expand arts access, and deepen community engagement.
+With over a decade of experience in higher education, she has taught in dance departments at UC Riverside and La Universidad de Sagrado Corazón, focusing on dance as a tool for activism and collective liberation.
+Also an interdisciplinary artist, her site-responsive, performance-based work explores counter-narratives of place and land, with presentations at the Whitney Museum of American Art, Los Angeles Municipal Art Gallery, Highways Performance Space, dança em foco Festival Internacional, and Centre Dürrenmatt, among others.

 -